Click here to view template

 2. Use an application like SafeAssign to help reduce instances of similar text matches.

 3. Place the sentence in question in a search engine such as Google.
 You will see a list of all the sources that contain the same words.
-If the sentence appears in a source in the exact format entered, then you must cite the source, change the sentence, or decide not to use that sentence in your paper.
+If the sentence appears in a source with the exact same words you entered, then you must cite the source, change the sentence, or decide not to use that sentence in your paper.

-6. Incorporate corrections from previous assignments into your future assignments.
+5. Incorporate corrections concerning APA documentation from previous assignments into your future assignments.

 As a graduate student, you will be required to read, discuss, and create scholarly writing.
 No one expects you to begin your graduate studies with these skills.
 However, the expectation is that throughout your graduate courses, you will gain the skills through practice to help you understand and produce this unique type of writing.